 Santa was in the house!

 While every person’s eyes simply glowed when they saw me, there was one pair of eyes in the dining room at that that stood in stark contrast to the rest.
-My wife’s death-star look conveyed one overwhelming reality to me: I was in deep brown yogurt.
+My wife’s death-star look conveyed one overwhelming reality to me: I was now living on borrowed time.

 To make matters worse, Wendy’s mother, who had always gotten a kick out of me, thought it was all hilarious, which made my spouse even more infuriated.